tutsuan/Habitatlivingbeing/README.md

 Users indicate the number of simulation steps they want to execute.

-At the start of the simulation and after executing the specified number of steps, the number of individuals for each species is displayed, along with their corresponding reproduction probability and rate.
+At the start of the simulation and after executing the specified number of steps, the number of individuals for each species is

-The simulation ends under the following conditions:

-The total number of living organisms exceeds a predefined limit.
-Any species of living organisms becomes extinct.
-The user chooses to end the simulation.
-All user interactions are validated to prevent errors during the simulation.
-Exception handling is implemented as needed.

-Requirements and Execution
-Python 3.x
-To run the simulation, follow the steps below:

-Clone this repository:

-bash
-Copy code
-Navigate to the project directory:

-bash
-Copy code
-cd repository-name
-Run the main file:

-Copy code
-python simulation.py
-Follow the instructions provided in the command line to interact with the simulation.

-Contribution
-Contributions to improve this project are always welcome.
-Feel free to open issues and submit pull requests.